 Architecture Award entries will be judged by measuring the architect’s performance against each project’s stated intent and perceived potential, and not in competition with each other.
 Thus, projects of any type or budget can receive awards based on the built outcome.
 The jury process is blind, and the identities of the designers and team will be hidden from the judges.

 Entries will be judged on architectural design quality, design challenges met, originality of design solutions, regional appropriateness, value to the community, and site and environmental sensitivity.
 Special attention will be given to a project’s relationship with its surrounding context and innovative design of climate action and criteria in the COTE “Framework for Design Excellence.”
-To that end, use of the COTE “Common App” is encouraged for technical review.
+To that end, use of the COTE “Common App” is encouraged for technical review, but not required.

 SUBMITTAL MATERIALS REQUIREMENTS:

 - Submission Summary Page.
 Separate this from narrative and images as this page will not be reviewed by the jury and will be the only identification of the firm/architect for the project.

 - Written Project Narrative (500 word maximum): Address the architectural design concept and project challenges.
 This includes, as appropriate per project: approach to architectural design, originality of solution, use of materials and aesthetics; approach to site, landscape, and context.
 Discuss sustainability strategies, overall environmental impact and sensitivity.
 Include the project site, square footage, and “common app” data, Energy Use Index, or at the very least percent of performance above Title-24 for the judge’s reference.

 - One .PDF File, not to exceed 25MB and 20 pages.
 The pdf is to contain all images, diagrams, and plans.
 Preservation and restoration projects may add an additional two pages (not to exceed 22 pages total for this upload) to provide the jury with sufficient information to differentiate between the original architects’ work and the newly altered, preserved, or restored work.